 How to apply for an ADR visa

 An application for an ADR visa will need to be made online, completing the form together with Appendix 1 VAF4A.

 Prior to applying, the applicant will need to prepare the necessary information and documents in support including, in relevant cases, their sponsor’s written undertaking that they will be responsible for the applicant’s maintenance, accommodation and care for at least 5 years without relying on public funds.

-The evidence to be provided in order to meet the requirements of the rules contained in Appendix FM is set out in Appendix FM-SE: family members specified evidence (paragraphs 33 to 37).
+The evidence to be provided in order to meet the requirements includes:

 - Evidence of the family relationship between the UK sponsor and the applicant;